 Back to the question posed in the title of this article: Do you really need to comply with OSHA recordkeeping requirements?
 For many companies, the answer is an unequivocal “yes.”
 For the rest, it’s a “yes, you probably should.”
 Regardless of whether your organization is exempt or not, recordkeeping is a best management practice.
 Plus, records help you prevent your workers’ compensation costs from spiking.

-For more information and guidance about OSHA reporting and recordkeeping, be sure to register for our upcoming webinar, OSHA Reporting & You.
+For more information and guidance about OSHA reporting and recordkeeping, be sure to download KPA’s handy OSHA Recordkeeping Checklist.